WafCool/v2oricuy/README.md

 // Whats New?
 - Duplication function without too high delay per minute has reached its maximum.
+- Safer from the older script ( Maybe )

 // Minus from the previous version?
 - Script only show 1 time information for sometime